rotki/rotki/docs/usage_guide.rst

 =========================

 You can now manage the list of supported assets by your local rotki instance.
 You can inspect the list of all supported assets, edit them, delete them or add new ones.
-They're divided into two sections; managed assets & custom assets.
+They're divided into 3 sections; managed assets, custom assets, and newly detected assets.

 .. image:: images/rotki_manage_assets.png
    :alt: Manage the list of assets